OptimumAssessment/tfstools/README.md

 **Note: A PAT can be used by someone to identify as you and thus should be treated as a password.**

+Your TFS login (3 letter code) and PAT will be stored in the file '.tfs.login'.
+This file is located in the users home directory.
+If you ever need to change your TFS login or PAT (due to it expiring/being revoked etc.) you can either edit the file or delete it and run tfstools again to be prompted to enter your new TFS login and PAT.

 # Creating a repository

 To create a repository with the given name in the TeleToets TFS project, execute the following: